QBos07/hollyhock-3/doc/user/developing.md

 ## 4. Build your app!
 Run `make` (remembering to set `SDK_DIR` inline if you didn't `export` it).

-A `.hhk` file with the name you specified in the `Makefile` will be generated, which you can then copy onto the root directory of the calculator's flash.
+A `.bin` file with the name you specified in the `Makefile` will be generated, which you can then copy onto the root directory of the calculator's flash.

 Open the launcher and select your application to launch it.
 Have fun!